 Home

 Welcome to the official homepage of the Elizabethan Madrigal Singers–more affectionately known as “Mads.”
-Formed in 1950, Mads remains Aberystwyth University’s longest running society (with a reign longer than Queen Elizabeth’s!).
+Formed in 1950, Mads remains Aberystwyth University’s longest running society.
 Since its infancy, this auditioned group has become the university’s prime chamber choir, boasting of a rather prestigious and extensive history.
 Each year, hundreds of ex-Mads organize a reunion event taking place in Aberystwyth, inviting the current choir along for a weekend of choral workshops and classes.

 Conductor – Lora Reinfeldt